 Submission is open from May 10th-June 10th, 2021.

-The system for distribution have undergone an extensive change, speeded up by the effects from the pandemic.
+The system for distribution has undergone an extensive change, speeded up by the effects of the pandemic.
 This grant aims to support innovative projects/initiatives for disseminating films/series to a national or international audience.
 The maximum contribution for distribution is SEK 200 000 (≈ € 20 000).
 Applicants are for example screening organisations such as film festivals, streaming platforms or others, distribution companies or producers/production companies from one of the eligible countries/regions.

 Submission is open from July 10th-August 10th, 2021.

-International correspondents and members of the pre-selection committee
+International correspondents and members of the pre-selection committee in 2021

 Brazil: Rafael Sampaio, managing director of BrLab, producer and founding partner of Klaxon Cultura Audiovisual, with experience from programming at cultural venues such as Museu da Imagem e do Som de São Paulo and Cinemateca Brasileira.